michaelhuettermann/otello/README.md

 ### Jump start on Oracle Cloud

-For Otello, a free set of Oracle Cloud resources is sufficient.
+For Otello, the Oracle Cloud free tier is sufficient.
 Register for [Oracle Free Tier](https://signup.oraclecloud.com/).
 Once registered, log in and proceed to [Compute](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/launchinginstance.htm).
 Stick to the defaults.
 Orchestrate an appropriate setup of your choice, with an *Image and shape* of a base image, e.g. *Canonical Ubuntu 24.04*, to provision a *VM.Standard.E2.1.Micro* with 1 CPU and 1 GB memory, and add a ssh key to the instance.
 Once the instance is created, you can [connect to it](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/accessinginstance.htm) with the ssh key you have provided during creation.
 The target is the public IP address you see in on the detail web page of your instance in the section *Instance access*.

 ### Oracle JDK